o1-labs/rfcs/00xx-account-deletion.md

 The migration of the current database needs to set a `false` value in this new column for all already registered rows.

+Likewise, the addition of permission field will be reflected in table `zkapp_permissions` with the addition of a `delete` column, set to `signature` by default.

 ### Other expected code changes